github-rowen/scraping-project-1/README.md

 # web-scraping
+Hi guys!
-a script I developed to extract data base on category
+This is a web scraping project using BeautifulSoup and requests A script I developed to extract data from the website https://books.toscrape.com/ base on category ..
+Feedbacks and comments are very welcome.